MilesCranmer/PySR/README.md

 # TODO

 - [ ] Hyperparameter tune
-- [ ] Add interface for either defining an operation to learn, or loading in arbitrary dataset.
-    - Could just write out the dataset in julia, or load it.
 - [ ] Add mutation for constant<->variable
 - [ ] Create a benchmark for accuracy
 - [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations